Next tour: No 2017 dates yet.

 6. The First Submarine, 1878

 The Rev George Garrett, a Moss Side vicar, founded the Submarine Navigation and Pneumataphore company at 56 Deansgate in 1878.
-Resurgam, the first ever military submarine, was devised in his office in 1878.
+His vessel, Resurgam, the first ever military submarine, was devised in his office in 1878.
 Not being too near the sea, Garrett’s team went to the Wirral to test his invention.
 Resurgam I was a 14ft, one-man vessel nicknamed “the curate’s egg”.
 Resurgam II, built in Birkenhead in 1879 sunk near Rhyl.
 The wreck was discovered in 1995.

 7. Competitive Football, 1888